haseeb-cb/fundamentals-of-gis/Content/6_Exercise.md

 	- Change the method to *size*.
 Rather than changing the color of the symbol based on the number of cases, this will change the size of the symbol.
 You can change the size range, try out what you think looks best.
 	- Make the classification mode *Natural Breaks (remember what this means?) with three classes

 8. We now have the locations of the deaths overlaid on top of a Google image of modern London.
 But, things have changed a little bit in this area of London since the outbreak.
-Let’s bring in an old map of the area.
+Let’s **bring in an old map of the area**.

 	- Import the raster Snow-cholera-map-1_modified.tif, which is an old streetmap of the area.
 	- Drag the old streetmap to be on top of the Google map and below the deaths and study area boundary layers.
 	- Right-click Snow-cholera-map-1_modified.tif and choose Properties.
 Under the Transparency tab, choose 65% and press Ok.
 This makes the raster slightly transparent, so you can also see the more modern city underneath.

 - Figure 5

+---

 ### Finding the source of the outbreak